 You can have the dopest, freshest, most lemony-lemonade of all time, but you’re in the damn desert… you ain’t making any sales, partner.

-We spent a full month creating two digital products that NOBODY purchased.
+We spent a full month creating two digital products that we thought were absolutely awesome — that NO ONE purchased.

 We were sitting there in the desert like “Where’s that money, though??”

 In order to make money with your blog, you have to have two things: